-The world has accelerated towards decarbonization.
-The amount of renewable energy generation in Japan is currently in the 10% range.
-Even with 22-24% which is the government's target of energy mix of power sources in 2030, the amount of renewable energy generation is not as high as what other countries generate.
-It is predicted that Japan will be relying on fossil fuels to some extent.
+On the other hand, in Japan, the amount of electricity generated from renewable energy sources is currently in the 20% range, and the target of 36-38% renewable energy sources in 2030 as indicated in the 6th Basic Energy Plan approved by the Cabinet in October 2021 is not sufficient to achieve carbon neutrality by 2050, and the 2030 target is not high compared to other countries.

 Therefore, if a high carbon tax, as expected by the IEA, is introduced to realize long-term targets for emission reduction, Japan's electricity prices are expected to rise, and the NRI Group, which owns data centers, also costs risk of increasing.
 In addition, IT companies in the United States and Europe are turning to zero-emission, which we believe to be a competitive risk.

-Therefore, the NRI group joined RE 100 and is working on securing all electricity with renewable energy in 2050.In addition, together with Japanese RE100 member companies, we are making policy proposals to the Japanese government to increase the supply of renewable energy.
+Therefore, the NRI Group joined RE100 in 2019 and switched the power used at its three data centers with large power usage to renewable energy in FY2021.
+In addition, while our initial goal was to have all of our power coming from renewable energy sources by 2050, we have moved the target year forward to FY2030 in order to strengthen our competitiveness with a view to future strengthening of laws and regulations.
+In addition, together with Japanese RE100 member companies, we are making policy recommendations to the government of Japan to increase the supply of renewable energy.